 Improved Job Satisfaction:

 A collaborative and supportive work environment positively impacts job satisfaction.
-Individuals who feel like they belong to a team that values their input and fosters camaraderie are likelier to enjoy their work and feel motivated to excel in their roles.
+Individuals who feel like they belong to a team that values their input and encourages camaraderie are likelier to enjoy their work and feel motivated to excel in their roles.

 Encouragement for Growth: